PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 wrapper.
 Add runtime order/state/context/option/result-identity injection, run affected and standard gates sequentially, then commit and push only.
 Never create, update, or reopen a pull request.

+## Late swish/very-late layout-tail implementation checkpoint

+`passes/late_swish_layout_tail_orchestration.py` now implements the fixed swish-then-layout-tail boundary.
+It passes `context.model_ir` and the shared LayoutState to the public swish owner, then passes the exact same shared context and unchanged layout-Transpose option to the existing very-late tail.
+Both complete raw results are returned unchanged and in their original order.

+The lowerer now retains one observation-only `_late_swish_layout_tail_results` value in place of the two characterized child locals.
+The preceding late dequant hard-sigmoid/unary composite and following phase-recorded very-late broadcast reconciliation remain immediate outer boundaries.
+The lowerer swish wrapper, nested child owners, independent routes, guards, graph behavior, public behavior, and TensorFlow isolation remain unchanged.
+The characterized unconsumed-result inventory is now 56, and the phase store remains exactly 128 IDs and 128 owners.

+Sequential validation passed: focused 5, complete affected 479, terminal-layout/efficiency 92, core 55, result contracts 196, phase store 2,
+and TensorFlow import-blocking/default-direct/`-cotof` 11.
+Ruff passed for all affected Python files.
+Runtime injection covers both layout-policy values and proves exact execution order, model/LayoutState/context identity, option forwarding, full nested schemas, and raw-result identity.
+No production test or known issue is failing, and no real-model conversion was repeated for this ownership-only extraction.

+At resume, rerun the read-only inventory of the 56 remaining characterized unconsumed lowerer results and select the next smallest source-adjacent, semantically closed cluster whose children already have pass-module owners.
+Characterize it before changing production, keep every test sequential under `uv`, and commit/push only at complete checkpoints.
+Do not create or modify a pull request unless the user explicitly requests that operation in the active turn.